 - Size: When you download anything from Git, it mirrors every file of the project residing within that repository.
 But this does not affect, and the data size on the client-side remains small.

 - Open source and Free to use: Under GPL (General Public Licence), Git was released and hence is available free on the internet.
 You do not have to pay anything to use its account; make sure you store your data in public mode, which will be visible to the entire world.
-But there is another option of private, which will allow you to share your project with limited developers or collaborators around the globe.
+But there is another option of private, which will allow you to share your project with limited developers or collaborators worldwide.

 - No powerful Hardware: Your system does not have to be powerful to run Git, or you do not have to worry if more developers collaborate on a project because it has a centralized version controlling system, which is so powerful that it can serve requests for a large group of collaboration also.